esteemeran/ubiquitous-meme/README.md

 # ubiquitous-meme
-Trying some stuff from the internet
+Trying some stuff not only from the internet

 ## folders description
-- spiral text animation (HTML, JS, CSS) base on a @mewtru reel
+- spiral text animation (HTML, JS, CSS) based on a @mewtru reel
+- OneGroupSchedule.js cleans fefu's list